method5/method5/install_method5.md

 3: Install Method5 objects.
 ---------------------------

 Run this script on the management server as a user with the DBA role, in SQL*Plus.
-It should not generate any errors.
+This user will be the default Method5 administrator so you should use a personal account.
+Ths script should not generate any errors.

 	SQL> @code/install_method5_objects.sql
 	SQL> quit